To identify and examine the principles of Scots commercial law, consumer law and finance as they relate to business and consumer transactions.

 2. Formulate structured written answers to defined commercial and consumer law issues

-3. Conduct a client interview and give oral or written advice to consumer and/or commercial law problems
+3. Provide written advice for hypothetical clients on consumer and/or commercial law problems

-4. Demonstrate a clear understanding of the way in which commercial law operates to promote good business practice
+4. Demonstrate a clear understanding of the way in which commercial and consumer law operate to promote good business practice

-Contract of sale and related contracts: implied terms, transfer of property and risk, breach and remedies, operation of the Sale of Goods Act 1979,Supply of Goods and Services Act 1982 and the Unfair Contract Terms Act 1977
+Contract of sale and related contracts to businesses: implied terms, transfer of property and risk, breach and remedies, operation of the Sale of Goods Act 1979,Supply of Goods and Services Act 1982 and the Unfair Contract Terms Act 1977

 ADR forms such as negotiation, mediation and arbitration.
 Arbitration in Scotland: Arbitration (Scotland) Act 2010